axtk/doctest/README.md

   "test": "npx doctest build ./src/**/*.js && npx jest && npx doctest cleanup",
 ```

 _Doctest_ generates temporary test files based on the content of the comments in the code and cleans up these files, once a test run is over.
+This is represented by the commands `doctest build` and `doctest cleanup`.
+The list of test files generated in the build phase is stored in the temporary `.doctestdump` file which can be used during the test phase.

 For the sake of separation of concerns, the job of running the generated tests is entrusted to a dedicated unit testing utility (such as _jest_ in the setting above) which is not part of this package.
 The choice of the testing utility is up to the developer's preference.